mikestreety/mikestreety/readme.md

 ### Importing

-- Make sure dates have the "padding"
 - Add intro for each blog post
+- change "published" to "date"
+- add `draft: true` for draft posts

-- dd canonical URL
+- add canonical URL for external posts